Securely migrate your CLI-authenticated Salesforce orgs without re-authenticating every sandbox, DevHub, and production environment.

 EXPORT_DIR=~/sfdx_auth_export

-# Extract aliases from the JSON (assumes non-scratch orgs)
+# Extract aliases from the JSON (non-scratch orgs)

 for alias in $aliases; do